Ahmad Tejan Sillah: Activist

-Sillah is a founding member of the Inter-Religious Council of Sierra Leone, which is made up of both Muslim and Christian religious leaders.
-In 2000 he was appointed by the United Nations Population Fund Agency (UNFPA) as a Goodwill Ambassador.

-Sillah has traveled across Sierra Leone and many other countries preaching peace, belief in the Koran and religious tolerance of non-Muslims.

 He has used his own wealth to pay fees for poor students, sponsor students to attend college, and he is an advocate for child and women's rights to be respected as stated in the Quran.
 He has preached against violence in society and against women.
 Sillah has preached that most of what exists in a true democratic society had existed in Islam long before democracy itself took place in the Western World.